lockmepl/lockme-wordpress/readme.txt

 * ez Schedule Manager - version 2.2 (once again - please don't)
 * Amelia - version 7.8 or newer (consider alternatives if possible)

 Other booking systems to be available after porting to API 2.0 and testing.
 Systems marked as "please don't" are considered extremely unfriendly to our integration purposes and probably will break upon updating.
-If you still have choice please consider using other booking systems.
+If you still have a choice, please consider using other booking systems.

-**IMPORTANT!** This plugin does its best to work in whatever condition it has to, but it should be noted that author does not give any warrant regarding data consistency between Lockme and your booking system.
-If for some reason some bookings will not be sent between systems, you should handle it manually.
+**IMPORTANT!** This plugin does its best to work in whatever condition it has to, but it should be noted that the author does not give any warrant regarding data consistency between Lockme and your booking system.
+If for some reason some bookings are not sent between systems, you should handle it manually.
 Plugin author does not take any responsibility for such problems.

 **ALSO IMPORTANT!** Any integration can break at any time upon updating booking systems.
-In that case please report this fact immediately, so we can work on fix.
-Unfortunately most booking systems doesn't care about extensibility at all, so very dirty hacks are necessary for this plugin to work correctly.
+In that case please report this fact immediately, so we can work on a fix.
+Unfortunately, most booking systems don't care about extensibility at all, so very dirty hacks are necessary for this plugin to work correctly.
 We are sorry if your eyes will bleed upon reading some solutions in our code - they're not clean, but they work in conditions most booking systems create.

 == Installation ==